Ferico5/e-commerce/README.md

-# 🛍️ E-commerce Shirt Website
+# 🛍️ E-commerce Clothes Website

-Welcome to the **E-commerce Shirt Website**, a modern and stylish platform designed for users to browse, shop, and purchase shirts with ease.
+Welcome to the **E-commerce Clothes Website**, a modern and stylish platform designed for users to browse, shop, and purchase clothes with ease.
 This project is built to deliver a smooth shopping experience, responsive design, and secure checkout flow.

 ## 🚀 Features

 ✨ **User-friendly interface** — Minimalist design with focus on product visibility
 ✨ **Responsive layout** — Perfectly fits desktop, tablet, and mobile devices
-✨ **Product catalog** — Browse a collection of shirts with images, descriptions, and prices
+✨ **Product catalog** — Browse a collection of clothes with images, descriptions, and prices
 ✨ **Shopping cart** — Add, update, or remove items from your cart
 ✨ **Secure checkout** — Designed for safe transactions (payment gateway integration ready)
-✨ **Search & filter** — Easily find shirts by size, color, or price
+✨ **Search & filter** — Easily find shirts by size, category, or price
-✨ **Admin dashboard** — Manage products, orders, and customers
+✨ **Admin dashboard** — Manage products, and orders

 ## ⚙️ Tech Stack

 - **Frontend:** React.js / Vite / Tailwind CSS
 - **Backend:** Node.js / Express.js / MongoDB
-- **Others:** JWT for auth, Stripe for payments
+- **Others:** JWT for auth

 ## 📦 Getting Started